outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

 8. Magic

     ```bash
-    $ VBoxHeadless --startvm WinXP --vrdeproperty "TCP/Ports=5001"
+    $ VBoxHeadless --startvm WinXP --vrdeproperty "TCP/Ports=5001,5010-5012"
     ```
     *VBoxHeadless* is a tool the launch VM as a server mode instead of traditional GUI mode.
 If you guy a VPS, say from Linode, your VPS VM mostly runs as a similar mode (maybe through web protocol for your control in brower).

-    The RDP TCP port is set to *5001*.
+    The RDP TCP port is set to an optional list *5001,5010-5012*.
 If not set, the default is *3389*.
+Usually, *5001* is not occupied in system, so most of the time, it is chosen as the port to listen for RDP connection.

     Now the VM is started, but not showing up!
 We need to use FreeRDP to get X.
 9. $ xfreerdp +clipboard /v:127.0.0.1:5001